Chief Financial Officer

-- S/he will lead NYPR’s financial management function, ensuring the development of systems, policies and structure to support a robust finance organization with strong discipline and internal controls.
+- Leads NYPR’s financial management function, ensuring the development of systems, policies, and structure to support a robust finance organization with strong discipline and internal controls.

-- S/he will work closely with the executive team and board to develop a long-range financial and business model that supports the strategic priorities of NYPR.
+- Works closely with the executive team and board to develop a long-range financial and business model that supports the strategic priorities of NYPR.

-- S/he will provide leadership that brings innovative and creative solutions to achieve organizational objectives.
+- Provides leadership that brings innovative and creative solutions to achieve organizational objectives.

-- S/he will identify new processes and/or systems to improve productivity and/or make the business more efficient, implementing best-in-class solutions.
+- Identifies new processes and/or systems to improve productivity and/or make the business more efficient, implementing best-in-class solutions.